Global attractor and robust exponential attractors for some classes of fourth-order nonlinear evolution equations: Preliminaries

 \end{enumerate} We remark that a more general anisotropy field such as the cubic anisotropy field or the uniaxial anisotropy field with spatially-dependent parameter, as well as other zero order contributions to the field (such as a spatially-varying applied field) can be considered without difficulties, but are omitted for simplicity.

+The domain $\mathscr{O}$ is assumed to be $C^\infty$-smooth for simplicity, so that Sobolev inequalities and elliptic regularity results hold.
 The constants $\beta_1$, $\beta_2$, $\chi$, $\kappa_1$, and $\lambda_1$ may be positive or negative, but without loss of generality they will be taken as positive throughout the paper.
 More precisely, according to the Ginzburg--Landau theory, the constant $\kappa_1$ is positive for temperatures above the Curie temperature and negative below it.

-Assumptions made in this paper are stated in the following: \begin{enumerate} \item The constant $\varepsilon$ is generally taken to be small (say $\varepsilon\leq 1$), such that~$\sigma-(\kappa_1+\lambda_1) \varepsilon>0$ for physical reasons and for simplicity of argument.
+Assumptions made in this paper are stated in the following: \begin{enumerate} \item The constant $\varepsilon$ is generally taken to be small (say $0\leq \varepsilon\leq 1$), such that

+for physical reasons and for simplicity of presentation.
 If this is not the case, then the interpolation inequality can be used as in~\eqref{equ:I5 I9 un}. \item The constant $\chi$ in \eqref{equ:R u} is assumed to be sufficiently small, say of order $\varepsilon$, or such that

 The current density~$\bff{\nu}\in \bb{H}^2(\mathscr{O};\bb{R}^d)$ satisfies